 What are the key dates?

-The proposed regulation is under review by the European Council and the European Parliament with the overall legislative process expected to take a further 18 months before the regulation is expected to be enacted by end of 2024.
-The European Commission is hosting a public consultation and the feedback period is open until 24 April 2023.
-Organisations can contact their relevant industry body to understand how they are planning to respond.
+The proposed regulation is under review by the European Council and the European Parliament with the overall legislative process expected to take 18 months after the initial publication and the regulation is expected to be enacted by the end of 2024.

 What are the impacts of the proposed regulation?